abhash-er/boggle_board/README.md

 ## Boggle Board

-> This is a game problem solved using graph-based.
+> This is a game problem solved using graph-based algorithm.

 #### Instructions